ethanokamura/perfectline/src/content/cpp-101/pointers.md

 * references -> pointer
 * everything -> pointer

-Before, we get into pointers, lets review some things:
+Before, we get into pointers, let's review some things:

 ### What even is a variable?
 And what does it hold?
 4 important aspects of any variable: